 The Software-as-a-Service (SaaS) model is flourishing, expanding, and boldly going where it’s never gone before—how do you know the right price for your service?

 The pay-as-you-use model that is widely employed by SaaS offerings has even propagated into areas like manufacturing, where such “value-in-use” strategies are gaining wide acceptance.

 For companies trying to ensure that this model is as remunerative as it can be, a SaaS offering has to ensure a properly balanced pricing structure.
 Furthermore, which attributes of our offerings support the highest value needs from our prospects, and how can we look at historical data to inform this pricing model?

 I’d like to lead you through one approach that represents a model for adopting the appropriate pricing structure for your SaaS.
-It consists of a four-quadrant graph (pictured below) that represents the effect of commodization.
+It consists of a four-quadrant graph (pictured below) that represents the effect of commoditization.

-By taking an inventory of the capabilities of your current products and services, and plotting these features on your quadrant graph, you can determine how to build out your Saas pricing structure.
+By taking an inventory of the capabilities of your current products and services, and plotting these features on your quadrant graph, you can determine how to build out your SaaS pricing structure.

 Follow these three steps to get started:

 Step 1: Look at your current products and/or services.
 Analyze each of your SKUs or offerings, and ask the following questions: